FREE Case Review (866) 588-0600

 Schmidt & Clark, LLP is not currently accepting these types of cases and has posted this content for information purposes only.
 We encourage you to seek a qualified attorney, if you feel you might have a case.

-At Schmidt & Clark, we’ve been advising people on jury duty summons for more than two decades.
-Today we’ll discuss everything you should know about missing jury duty.
+At Schmidt & Clark, we’ve been guiding individuals through jury duty issues for over two decades.
+In this article, we’ll cover everything you need to know about missing jury duty and what steps to take if you find yourself in this situation.

-• Jurors are selected from registered Motor Vehicles Records in their county.
+• Jurors are randomly selected from Motor Vehicle Records or voter registration in your county.

 Jury Selection Process and Obligations